Browser does not support script.

-As a rule, we always ask for two nominated keyholders when we install an emergency alarm for someone.
+As a rule, we always recommend two nominated keyholders when we install an emergency alarm for someone.

-If you are happy to be nominated as keyholder, we will keep your name, address and contact phone numbers on our computer database.
+If you are happy to be nominated as a keyholder, we will keep your name, address and contact phone numbers on our records.
 We will only use this information if we need to call and ask for your help.

 All the information we hold on our systems is stored confidentially under the Data Protection Act.

-If a service user is unable to nominate two keyholders we will accept one keyholder and a keysafe.
+If a service user is unable to nominate two keyholders we suggest one keyholder and a keysafe.

 © Copyright Bournemouth Borough Council 2011| | Privacy Statement| | Disclaimer| | Site Map|